 Each day, I would add to this document, edit the content, and structure the information.
 If I was busy I would spend five to ten minutes on it; if I wasn’t, I could spend hours fiddling away!
 From my life purpose, to my values, to my daily mottoes, to my long-term life goals, to my short-term life goals, I would add all kinds of information important to living my best life.

 Before I knew it, this innocuous document had transformed into my life manual.
 It was about a couple of months before I finally felt that the core foundations of my handbook was in place.

 Today, my handbook is a massive Excel workbook with nearly 20 sheets!
-It’s chocked full of knowledge that I have gained in my past three decades of conscious living.
+It’s chocked full of knowledge that I have gained in my past decades of conscious living.
 Below is a partial outline of my handbook:

 - My overall life purpose/vision

 - My 1-year goals, broken down into months

 - My overall life adages based on what I have learned in life

 - My strengths, improvement areas, and my blind spots